Chaf3/Funny-Things-In-Python/README.md

-# Funny-Things-In-Python
+FTIP = Funny-Things-In-Python !

-Try to build some funny things in Python!
+Try to learn, think, design and build some funny things in Python!